• Skip to primary navigation

 The Experiment

 Since neither the Master Taste Tester nor I had ever had Glamorgan sausages, it was a bit of a stab in the dark in terms of making them.
-Over time, I tried a number of variations on the type of cheese and also the use of onions rather than leeks.
+Over time, I tried a number of variations on the type of cheese and the use of onions rather than leeks.

 Ingredients for Glamorgan sausagesMaking the Mixture for Glamorgan Sausages